webern/mx/README.md

 ./MxTest
 ```

+The Xcode project which is checked-in to the repo also has targets for iOS and macOS frameworks and dylibs, but these are not specified in the cmake file.

 ## API

 The `mx::api` namespace is intended to be a (somewhat) simplified structural representation of MusicXML.
 It should be slightly more intuitive than manipulating the DOM representation directly.